 To apply the powder, dip a makeup brush into the jar and dust the powder on your underarms and any other sweat-prone areas of your body.

 The baking soda and cornstarch helps keep the skin dry – inhibiting bacterial growth – while lavender kills odor-causing bacteria and makes your skin smell nice.

-Note that you can instead add a carrier oil such as sweet almond or jojoba to attain a creamy rather than powdery texture.
+Note that you can instead add a carrier oil such as coconut or argan oil to attain a creamy rather than powdery texture.
 You can then smear the mixture on your underarms and feet every morning before you put on clothes.

-The tea tree recipe that I offer below is ideal for creating a spray deodorant.
-It is perfect for those who prefer a ‘wet’ deodorant to a ‘powdery’ one.
+The tea tree oil recipe that I offer below is perfect for those who prefer a ‘wet’ deodorant to a ‘powdery’ one.